 Weird Sounds Your Air Conditioner Makes & What They Mean

-Most newer air conditioners don’t use a belt system, so if your unit is older, that is likely the problem.
-If this is the case, you’ll hear the sound both inside of your home and outside of your home.
+Most newer ACs don’t use a belt system, so that’s likely the problem if your unit is older.
+If so, you’ll hear the sound both inside and outside of your home.
 If this issue sounds like what you’re experiencing, the belt will need to be replaced.

 Why Your Air Conditioner Is Making a Buzzing Sound

-If you hear loud buzzing noises coming from your air conditioner, it’s very likely that it is malfunctioning.
+If you hear loud buzzing noises from your air conditioner, it’s likely malfunctioning.
 Typically, the issue is either loose parts, missing or broken isolation feet, refrigerant leaks, or a malfunctioning compressor.

-All of the parts of your air conditioner work together to keep your home cool in warm temperatures.
-So, if one part comes loose, it puts extra stress on the other parts.
+Every part of your air conditioner works together to keep your home cool in warm temperatures.
+So if one part comes loose, it puts extra stress on the other parts.
 After extra wear puts enough stress on those parts, your unit can start making a buzzing sound that indicates a need for repair.

 Your unit’s compressor sits on small rubber feet called “isolation feet” at the base of the air conditioner.
-After you’ve been using your air conditioning for a while, those feet can disintegrate or crack, which makes the compressor lose balance and start to make a buzzing noise when in use.
+After using your AC for a while, those feet can disintegrate or crack, which makes the compressor lose balance and start to make a buzzing noise when in use.

-As they’re being used to cool your home, air conditioning units can actually freeze up—this may sound counter-intuitive, but it’s true!
-Your AC can become frozen if refrigerant begins to leak from the unit, which often begins emitting a buzzing sound as a result.
+As they’re being used to cool your home, air conditioning units can actually freeze up.
+Your AC can become frozen if refrigerant starts leaking from the unit, which often begins emitting a buzzing sound as a result.

-Finally, the issue at hand could be a malfunctioning compressor, which is the part of the unit that pressurizes and cools down the refrigerant that then cools your home.
-A buzzing noise may mean that your compressor isn’t working correctly or that the electrical voltage of your unit is not right.
+The issue could also be a malfunctioning compressor, which is part of the unit that pressurizes and cools down the refrigerant that then cools your home.
+A buzzing noise may mean your compressor isn’t working correctly or that the electrical voltage of your unit isn’t right.

-For any of the issues listed above, it’s best to call a professional to resolve the problem rather than put yourself at risk.
-Our team of professional heating and cooling specialists at Air Experts can fix your AC right away—just give us a call at 919-480-2727 or contact us online today!
+For any of the issues listed above or others, like your air conditioner making a pulsating noise, it’s best to call a professional to resolve the problem rather than put yourself at risk.